 Stamford, Connecticut, is considering a similar law, and in 2016, a New Jersey assemblywoman proposed a bill that would ban texting while walking and would require pedestrians to use hands-free devices on their phones.
 “Distracted pedestrians, like distracted drivers, present a potential danger to themselves and drivers on the road,” Pamela Lampitt told the New York Post.

-Arkansas' law is a bit tougher, banning pedestrians, runners and cyclists from wearing headphones in both ears any time they are on, or near, a road or highway.
-Wearing just a single ear bud would be okay under the proposed law.
+New York and Arkansas also have attempted to prevent people from walking and texting.
+In New York, a proposal would have ban pedestrians from using any electronic device while using a crosswalk in a city of more than 1 million residents.
+Violators would be subject to a $100 fine.
+Arkansas' proposed law was a bit tougher, banning pedestrians, runners and cyclists from wearing headphones in both ears any time they are on, or near, a road or highway.
+(Wearing just a single ear bud would be okay.).

-Similar pending legislation in Oregon would make it against the law for bicyclists to use cell phones or music players, while a slightly broader bill in Virginia would keep cyclists from using any "hand-held communication device," according to a report from the New York Times.
+Oregon wanted to make it against the law for bicyclists to use cellphones or music players, while a slightly broader bill in Virginia tried to keep cyclists from using any handheld communication device.

 The problem isn't new, nor is it restricted to fatalities.
 A 2008 ABC News report discussed doctors' concerns about the rising number of injuries from distracted texting.
 "The more people try to multitask and do so many things at once, the more likely we are to see people with injuries from trying to do too much at once," Dr. Mark Melrose told ABC.

 Are consumers taking the threat seriously?
 Critics are concerned about personal freedom; in other words, can the government really tell you where to look when you're walking down the street?